mraggi/ContestLibrary/README.md

 ## Thanks to:
 - All my students
-- Jaehyun Park for releasing his code for simplex and max flow with MIT License
 - ENES Morelia
+- Dr. Jaehyun Park, for releasing his code (for simplex and max flow) with MIT License

+## Contributing
+We welcome contributions!
+We value clean, modern C++ Object Oriented code, so don't use C-style code,  macros, etc. Don't worry about formatting (use whatever style you like), since we use clang-format and clang-tidy before commiting anything.